CMLPlatform/pycirk/README.rst

 2.6.
 Use from command line

-2.6.1. pyce --help
+2.6.1. pycirk --help

-Usage: pyce [OPTIONS]
+Usage: pycirk [OPTIONS]

-Console script for pyce.
+Console script for pycirk.
 A software to model policy and technological interventions in Environmentally Extended Input-Output Analysis (EXIOBASE V3.3, 2011)